Family Mediation Services in Victoria, BC and Online

 One Professional Guiding You from Start to Finish

-As both a family mediator and a lawyer, I can explain how BC family law applies as we work through each issue.
-We look at the same information, find answers to the same questions, and build a shared understanding of what makes sense for your family, rather than filtering decisions through separate professionals at different stages.
+As both a family mediator and a lawyer, I will explain how BC family law applies to your individual situation.
+You'll look at the same information and hear the same answers to the questions you have, allowing you to build a shared understanding of what makes sense for your family.

-Once we have shaped your plan together, I draft a clear and legally binding Separation Agreement that reflects the decisions made in mediation.
+Once you have shaped a plan together, I draft a clear and legally binding Separation Agreement that reflects the decisions made in mediation.
 In my experience, when couples understand the law and the facts at the same time, there is usually very little left to argue about.

-In mediation, we work through both parenting and financial matters in a structured and coordinated way, ensuring we address the core decisions every separating couple needs to make.
-I help you work through parenting arrangements, including parenting schedules, decision-making responsibilities, communication between households, and planning for your children’s future.
+In mediation, we work through both parenting and financial matters in a structured and coordinated way, ensuring we address core decisions like parenting schedules, holiday time, decision-making responsibilities, and communication protocols between households.
 The focus stays on creating clear, workable plans that support stability for your children and for both parents.

 We also address the financial issues that come with separation and divorce, including child support, spousal support, and the division of property and debts.
 I help you understand the relevant financial information and explain how the law applies, so discussions stay grounded and productive.
 The goal is to reach fair, informed agreements that provide a clear framework for moving forward.